vic9112/SOC/Lab6-wlos/README.md

 ![螢幕擷取畫面 2023-12-17 215416](https://github.com/vic9112/SOC/assets/137171415/e1864ce1-7854-40eb-ba38-3dcf4979d20d)

+Above we can see that the INTERRUPT let us execute UART and FIR parallelly.

-## Jupyter Notebook for PYNQ Board Simulation
+## Host Code (Jupyter Notebook) Simulation on PYNQ Board

-- Since the speed of python sampling data is much slower than verilog testbench,
+- Since the speed of sampling data in python is much slower than the speed of verilog testbench,
-- we need to add while loop on the signal we want to test.
+- we need to add while loop on the signal we want to test, as following:

 ![螢幕擷取畫面 2023-12-17 231852](https://github.com/vic9112/SOC/assets/137171415/50079de1-6d29-4d94-a92d-854f1661ea85)